michsethowusu/africa-open-source/README.md

 - [atbswp](https://github.com/RMPR/atbswp) – A minimalist macro recorder
 - [django-apscheduler](https://github.com/jcass77/django-apscheduler) – APScheduler for Django
 - [rpi_lcars](https://github.com/tobykurien/rpi_lcars) – Star Trek LCARS interface for Raspberry Pi using Pygame
 - [pyan](https://github.com/davidfraser/pyan) – pyan is a Python module that performs static analysis of Python code to determine a call dependency graph between functions and methods.
-This is different from running the code and seeing which fun…
+This is different from running the code and seeing which fun...
 - [Mozart](https://github.com/aashrafh/Mozart) – An optical music recognition (OMR) system.
 Converts sheet music to a machine-readable version.
 - [MARA_Framework](https://github.com/xtiankisutsa/MARA_Framework) – MARA is a Mobile Application Reverse engineering and Analysis Framework.
-It is a toolkit that puts together commonly used mobile application reverse engineering and analysis tools to assist in test…
+It is a toolkit that puts together commonly used mobile application reverse engineering and analysis tools to assist in test...
 - [django-restql](https://github.com/yezyilomo/django-restql) – Turn your API made with Django REST Framework(DRF) into a GraphQL like API.
 - [django-lms](https://github.com/adilmohak/django-lms) – A learning management system using django web framework.
-Course add and drop, grade and assessment result management, online quiz, report generator, student and lecturers management, dashboard, and…
+Course add and drop, grade and assessment result management, online quiz, report generator, student and lecturers management, dashboard, and...
 - [emotion-recognition-using-speech](https://github.com/x4nth055/emotion-recognition-using-speech) – Building and training Speech Emotion Recognizer that predicts human emotions using Python, Sci-kit learn and Keras
 - [dbus-serialbattery](https://github.com/Louisvdw/dbus-serialbattery) – Battery Monitor driver for serial battery in VenusOS GX systems
 - [playlistor](https://github.com/akornor/playlistor) – 🎶Apple Music ↔️ Spotify playlist convertor.